 European designer Luigi Colani turns eighty today.

-I can’t remember the first time Colani flew under my radar, but it must have been in the various design books I read in my early twenties.
-He – and his celebration of curvilinearity (one of the faultlines in 20th century art) – remain top in my design canon.
+I can’t remember the first time Colani came upon my radar, but it must have been in the various design books I read in my twenties, this was in the 1985-1995 period.
+He – and his celebration of curvilinearity (one of the faultlines in 20th century art) – remain paramount in my design canon.